 The neighbors in the Park Hills neighborhood in Spartanburg are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 With 39.7% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 83.5%

 The Neighbors: Occupations

-In the Park Hills neighborhood, 33.6% of the working population is employed in executive, management, and professional occupations.
+In the Park Hills neighborhood, 33.6% of the working population is employed in

 The second most important occupational group in this neighborhood is

 sales and service jobs, from major sales accounts, to working in fast food restaurants, with 26.1% of the residents employed.

 Other residents here are employed in manufacturing and laborer occupations